WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/web-service-interfaces.md

 data structures are sent back and forth between clients and server.
 Playing with existing clients while server DEBUG logging is enabled could give you a quick starting point and allows you to examine the process that occurred.
-This could be helpful when you want to create a new client application from scratch, or let your client support new features that are exposed by a freshly released Enterpriser Server (or hook into running services by using Server plug-ins, which is out-of-scope for this guide).
+This could be helpful when you want to create a new client application from scratch, or let your client support new features that are exposed by a freshly released Enterprise Server (or hook into running services by using Server plug-ins, which is out-of-scope for this guide).
 This section tells how this can be done.

 In the figure below a scenario is shown in which a user is working with any of the client applications, such as InDesign